Pungry/Readme-Generator/RedMe.md

     #Tests
-    In order to test the project, try these test inputs:
+    In order to test the project, try these test inputs: npm run test
-    ${response.tests}

     #Questions
-    Direct all questions about this project to ${response.email}.`, function(err){
+    Direct all questions about this project to henryquintturner@gmail.com.
-        if (err) {
-            return console.log(err);
-        }
-    })
-})

-//generate a template, somehow; perhaps write a ReadMe in a markdown file first and copy it in

-//function that will put the user's answers into the template

-//use answers from inquirer, pass them into the generate readme function

-//write file using template generated from readme function
-// questions.then(fs.writeFile("redme.md", ))